TheOdinProject/curriculum/html_css/accessibility_auditing.md

 Any other property, however, will only appear when it is actually applied to an element.
 Most interactive elements will have a "Focusable" property, for example, and an element with the `aria-describedby` attribute will have both a "Description" and "Described by" property.

-### Checking Contrast Ratios
+### Firefox's Checks

-In a previous lesson you were provided with a link to the WebAIM contrast checker tool as well as one way you could check the contrast ratio in your browser's dev tools, both of which you've hopefully tested out a little.
-Between both Chrome and Firefox, there are a couple more options available to us for checking the contrast ratios in the dev tools.
+In the Accessible Colors lesson you were provided with a link to the WebAIM contrast checker tool as well as a couple of ways you could check the contrast ratio in your browser's dev tools, both of which you've hopefully tested out a little.
+Firefox has an additional way to check contrast ratios, which we waited to include here since it actualy provides a way to check for more than just contrast ratios.

-In **Firefox**, right above the **Properties** section of the **Accessibility** tab is the **Checks** section.
+Right above the **Properties** section of the **Accessibility** tab in Firefox is the **Checks** section.
 This section will list any contrast ratios in addition to other checks, such as whether an interactive element has a focus style.
 In order to view the color contrast for text, you may have to travel down a branch of the accessibility tree until you select a "text leaf" object.

-You can also go to the **Inspector** tab and within the **Styles** section, open the color picker tool for the "color" property on an element.
-You can also use the color picker tool for a "color" property within **Chrome**, except under the **Elements** tab and within the **Styles** pane.

 ### Additional A11y Features in Dev Tools